GCastillo-Developer/Appointment-and-Task-Management-System-with-Comprehensive-Testing-/README.md

 Core System Components & Test Matrix
 To keep the codebase modular, the system is split into three core business domains.
 Each domain contains a strict data-validation entity and a companion lifecycle service, fully mapped to a dedicated JUnit 5 test suite.

-Module Deep Dive Example: Appointment Management
+Appointment Management
 This featured example demonstrates the standard validation patterns used across all modules in this repository:
 The Domain Model (Appointment.java): Encapsulates single reservation records.
 It uses ZonedDateTime to manage timezone tracking and features four flexible constructors (Default, ID-only, ID+Date, and Full) to handle multi-stage business data.

 The Testing Engine (AppointmentTest.java): A JUnit 5 suite targeting input boundaries.
 It asserts that happy paths succeed, validates temporal gates (rejects minusDays(1)), and guarantees that breaches immediately trigger a safe IllegalArgumentException.

-Comprehensive Component Map
-The remaining entities follow the exact same high-integrity architecture shown above and are mapped below:
+Comprehensive Component Map: The remaining entities follow the exact same high-integrity architecture shown above and are mapped below:

 Domain / Entity        Core Business & Data Rules                                  Companion Test Suites
 ---------------------------------------------------------------------------------------------------------------------